mohamedsamiromar/Django_import_export/README.md

-# Read Data From Excel
+# Import data from file

 read data from excel or CSV file, using Pandas library.